Lemon Tart Recipe

 Here is a quick and easy lemon tart recipe that will satisfy everyone who likes a little sour with their sweet.
 I've added a splash of whipping cream to the original recipe because I find it takes the bite out of the lemon curd filling.

 In France you can find lemon tarts made in different ways, and there are probably almost as many takes on it as there are home cooks.
 One popular version is called a tarte au citron meringuée

+lightly browned.
 However, with this lemon tart recipe I have chosen the equally popular but somewhat easier route of making a lemon curd-like filling.
 Lemon curd is a mixture of eggs, butter, sugar, lemon juice and lemon zest that normally cooks on the stove top.
 Here though, the cooking is all done in the oven.

 I have something against making pie crusts.
 I'm trying to get over it, but for the meantime I use store bought tart crusts.
 Here in France, you have quite a selection in the refrigerator section of the grocery store, all of which come in preformed rounds that you unroll to use.
 These include:

 Pâte brisée - This is similar to a plain pie crust; made from just flour, butter, water and a pinch of salt.
 Good for quiches and tarts of all sorts.

 Pâte sablée - This is usually a slightly sweetened pie crust, although the term sablée means sandy and refers to the manner in which the crust is made.
 The butter is cut into the flour to form a pebbly mass and then a liquid is incorporated.
 Many times eggs

 Pâte feuilleté - This is a puff pastry like dough, made by layering dough with butter and rolling it out, folding and repeating the process several times.

 - the slightly sweet crust provides a good foil for the lemon filling.
 However, some people do prefer it on a plainer tasting unsweetened pie crust.
 I'll let you choose, and if you want to make your own, by all means do so.
 Maybe you could give me a few tips to get over my distaste